oktetlabs/test-environment/doc/sphinx/pages/group_te_engine_conf.rst

 Introduction
 ~~~~~~~~~~~~

 Configurator (Configuration Subsystem, CS) is an application of :ref:`Test Engine <doxid-group__te__engine>` that exports configuration tree.
 A node of configuration tree can be associated with some software or hardware component controlled or tracked by a Test Agent.
-Such nodes have well-known path names and require support on te_agents side.
+Such nodes have well-known path names and require support on Test Agents side.
 Also :ref:`Configurator <doxid-group__te__engine__conf>` allows creating an arbitrary set of auxiliary configuration nodes that are not associated with anything and rather play role of shared storage or database.

 Configurator features:

 * stores a configuration database;

-* synchronizes the database with te_agents (See :ref:`Synchronization configuration tree with Test Agent <doxid-group__confapi__base__sync>`);
+* synchronizes the database with Test Agents (See :ref:`Synchronization configuration tree with Test Agent <doxid-group__confapi__base__sync>`);

 * provides an API for traversing configuration tree;